ajyounguk/bme280-temperature-logger/README.md

 ```

 ## Configuration file
-Copy the sample configuration file
+Copy the sample configuration file:
 ```
 cd config
 cp templog-config-sample.json templog-config.json
 ```

-Edit the configuration file and add:
+Edit the configuration file and follow these steps:

 1. Set the connection string for your Mongo database:
     ```